 DUTCH OVEN SALISBURY STEAK

-1. Set an oven rack into bottom third.
-Preheat oven to 350*F. Stir breadcrumbs with milk, set aside.
-In a large bowl, combine ground sirloin, ketchup, egg and Worcestershire sauce.
-Add breadcrumbs and mix gently, but well, to distribute.
+1. Set an oven rack in the bottom third.
+Preheat oven to 350*F. Stir breadcrumbs with milk, and set aside.
+In a large bowl, combine ground sirloin, ketchup, egg, and Worcestershire sauce.
+Add breadcrumbs and mix gently but well, to distribute.
 Form 4 oval patties.

-3. Heat 1 tbsp. butter and 1 tbsp. olive oil in Dutch oven over medium heat.
+3. Heat 1 tbsp. butter and 1 tbsp. olive oil in a Dutch oven over medium heat.
 When glossy, fry steak patties until just golden, about 3 minutes per side.
-Remove patties back to plate, pour out excess fat from the Dutch oven.
+Remove the patties to the plate, and pour out excess fat from the Dutch oven.

-Tip: If you like your gravy thicker, remove the patties to platter, and thicken with flour or cornstarch: I like to remove a small amount of gravy, whisk it with 1 tbsp. of flour, then whisk it back in.
+Tip: If you like your gravy thicker, remove the patties to a platter and thicken them with flour or cornstarch: I like to remove a small amount of the sauce and whisk it with 1 tbsp. of flour, then whisk it back in.
 This way, no lumps.